 Are You Absolutely Sure Your Payroll Is GDPR Compliant?

 (Note: In the UK, the GDPR is retained in domestic law as the UK GDPR, but the UK has the independence to keep the framework under review.
-It is, however, very likely that the UK GDPR will always be maintained as virtually identical to the EU GDPR.
-The comments in this blog about the EU GDPR have equal application to the UK GDPR and are collectively referred to here as the ÒGDPRÓ. ).
+However, it is very likely that the UK GDPR will always be virtually identical to the EU GDPR.
+The comments in this blog about the EU GDPR have equal application to the UK GDPR and are collectively referred to here as the GDPR.)
+GDPR payroll compliance – what does it take?

 A new focus on data protection